skip to content

-Why Did Your Website Crash, and How Do you Fix It?
+Why Did My Website Crash, and How Do I Fix It?

 One of the most irritating aspects of having a website is that it may sometimes break unexpectedly.
 For example, one day, a web page was working fine, and the very next day, it did not.
 Understand this with an example, “One day your Contact Us form is working successfully sending emails to your sales team, and suddenly the very next day it stopped working fine.”